Gaius-Augustus/GALBA/README.md

 Accuracy
 ========

-![galba-miniprot-fly\[fig3\]](docs/figs/galba_miniprot_fly.png)

-Figure c: accuracy results of GALBA and BRAKER2 in *Drosophila melanogaster*.
-Shown are results from running GALBA with protein input from *D. simulans* (dsim), *D. erecta* (dere), *D. ananassae* (dana), *D. speudoobscura* (dpse), *D. willistoni* (dwil), *D. virilis* (dvir), and *D. grimshawi* (dgri).
-In addition, GALBA was run with proteins of the house fly (mdom).
-For "combo", the input proteins were a concatenation of dana, dpse, dwil, dere, and dgri.
-BRAKER2 results were computed with the OrthoDB Arthropoda partition, either excluding *D. melanogaster* proteins, or excluding proteins of the same order.
-The red dot shows BRAKER2 results with exactly the same protein input as GALBA with "combo".

-:warning: As Figure c demonstrates, BRAKER2 (<https://github.com/Gaius-Augustus/BRAKER>) generates more accurate results than GALBA in fruit fly.
-We have computed similar results for *Arabidopsis thaliana* and *Caenorhabditis elegans*.
-Results look very different in large genomes (such as vertebrates) if you use proteins of a closely related species.
-GALBA may here achieve much better accuracy than BRAKER2.

-There may in addition be some special cases where GALBA obtains better results than BRAKER.
-For example, if you observe a "split gene" problem with BRAKER, and if you have proteins of a very close relative at hand, then GALBA may improve over BRAKER.
-Also, if you miss genes that are known in relatives of your species of interest in a BRAKER output, it might be worth trying GALBA and combining the resulting gene set and hintsfile with TSEBRA with a BRAKER output.
+For accuracy results of GALBA, we refer you to our publication at https://link.springer.com/article/10.1186/s12859-023-05449-z .

 Accuracy of GALBA with GenomeThreader is generally lower than with miniprot.
-In many cases, GenomeThreader generates too few training genes for training AUGUSTUS, therefore we show only a subset of the data from Figure c in Figure d (the shown accuracy with miniprot is from GALBA v1.0.0; we stopped testing GenomeThreader afterwards; GALBA with miniprot accuracy has improved, since):
+In many cases, GenomeThreader generates too few training genes for training AUGUSTUS (the shown accuracy with miniprot is from GALBA v1.0.0; we stopped testing GenomeThreader afterwards; GALBA with miniprot accuracy has improved, since):

 ![galba-miniprot-gth-fly\[fig4\]](docs/figs/galba_miniprot_gth_fly.png)